What the NVC Needs From You

 Immigrant Visa Application (DS-260)

-Next you’ll need to upload your visa application.
-Take a look back at the screenshot:
+Next you’ll need to send the NVC your application.
+You’ll upload your visa application through their system.
+Lets take a look back at the screenshot:

 Under the applicant portion, confirm that the fees should show as “PAID.”